glena/gcodify/README.md

 ## Install

-Install NPM is you dont have it: https://www.npmjs.com/get-npm
+Install Node (https://nodejs.org/en/download/) and NPM is you dont have it (https://www.npmjs.com/get-npm).

 Install GCODify: